 You might want to weigh your cat at their next veterinarian check-up too.
 Quite a few cat carriers, especially the soft-sided variety, have a weight limit, so make sure your cat fits comfortably within those guidelines.

 For soft bag carriers like our best overall cat carrier, the only measurement you should need is their weight.

-After reviewing a wide range of cat carriers available for purchase, we decided the best overall to be the Cat-in-the-bag E-Z-Zip Cat Carrier Bag.
+After reviewing a wide range of cat carriers available for purchase, we decided the overall best cat carrier for scared cats to be the Cat-in-the-bag E-Z-Zip Cat Carrier Bag.
 This innovative soft carrier is like nothing we’ve seen before.
 It safely cocoons your cat yet lets them feel unconstrained.
 This technique seems to works wonders for certain nervous cats, and we definitely recommend trying one of these carriers if you’re currently struggling to transport your nervous cat.

 As the best value choice, we recommend the AmazonBasics Top-Load Travel Carrier.
 Because of the wide top opening door, this is a great choice for cats who tend to be difficult to place in their carrier.
 The generous size of this carrier gives your cat plenty of space to move around, while the rigid sides and wire-mesh door are well-suited to cats who like to try and scratch their way out of a soft carrier.